Quick Navigation

 We weighed five things against each other for this list: location (minutes on foot from St Magnus Cathedral and the bus station), room quality (verified guest ratings on Booking, cross-checked against our own visits), food (in-house restaurant or breakfast offering), parking (free on-site versus the public car park behind the cathedral), and return-visitor signal (how often the property appears in repeat-stay bookings).

-Kirkwall is small enough that no hotel here is more than a fifteen-minute walk from anything you came to see.
+Kirkwall is small enough that most of this list is walkable from the cathedral, but not all of it — Polrudden Guest House is a genuine sixteen minutes on foot, and the youth hostel fourteen.
 That makes the brief simple: pick the one that matches your trip, not the one that promises the most stars.
-Below, ranked one to eight, with what each is genuinely best for.
-See all 36 stays across the town if your dates are tight and our top picks are full.
+Below, ranked one to seven, with what each is genuinely best for and how far you will actually walk.
+There are 63 stays across the town if your dates are tight and our top picks are full.

-The Orkney Hotel — Broad Street, beside the cathedral
+The Orkney Hotel — Victoria Street, beside the cathedral

-If this is your first trip to Orkney and you want the cathedral, the museums and the main bus routes within two minutes of your front door, The Orkney Hotel is the answer.
-Thirty ensuite rooms set above a sturdy ground-floor restaurant and bar on Broad Street, the spine of old Kirkwall.
+If this is your first trip to Orkney and you want the cathedral, the museums and the main bus routes within three minutes of your front door, The Orkney Hotel is the answer.
+Thirty ensuite rooms set above a sturdy ground-floor restaurant and bar on Victoria Street, steps from the spine of old Kirkwall.
 The building is the original Orcadian coaching inn — flagstones, exposed stone walls, generous breakfasts that lean on Orkney bacon and Stockan's oatcakes.
-It scores 7.8 on Booking from more than a thousand reviews.
+It scores 7.8 on Booking from 215 reviews at our last check.
 Rooms are not enormous and the front-facing ones do hear the Friday-night high street, but for sheer convenience and a fair price band nothing else on the island matches the location.

 The Kirkwall Hotel — on the waterfront

 For the harbour view you came for, The Kirkwall Hotel is the only town-centre option that sits right on the waterfront.
 A big Victorian sandstone block, four storeys, the Skippers Bar facing the pier and the Harbour View Restaurant a deck above it.
-Ask for a sea-facing room and you will watch the MV Hamnavoe load for Scrabster from your window.
+Ask for a sea-facing room and you will watch the inter-island ferries and harbour traffic from your window.
 Rooms run modern-traditional — tartan flashes, good linens, decent insulation against the gulls.
 The hotel handles late ferry arrivals better than most: night porter, easy luggage drop, breakfast served until ten.
 Rated 8.3 on Booking from more than 1,800 reviews.

 Ayre Hotel — Ayre Road, family-run